rollup/rollup/docs/01-command-line-reference.md

 "include": ["src/**/*", "rollup.config.ts"],
 ```

 This option supports the same syntax as the [`--plugin`](guide/en/#-p-plugin---plugin-plugin) option i.e., you can specify the option multiple times, you can omit the `@rollup/plugin-` prefix and just write `typescript` and you can specify plugin options via `={...}`.

-Using this option will make Rollup transpile your configuration file to CommonJS first before executing it.
+Using this option will make Rollup transpile your configuration file to an ES module first before executing it.
+To transpile to CommonJS instead, also pass the [`--bundleConfigAsCjs`](guide/en/#--bundleconfigascjs) option.

+#### `--bundleConfigAsCjs`

+This option will force your configuration to be transpiled to CommonJS.

+This allows you to use CommonJS idioms like `__dirname` or `require.resolve` in your configuration even if the configuration itself is written as an ES module.

 #### `-v`/`--version`